nimiq/safe/README.md

 A webapp framework designed for simplicity.
 Lightweight, fast and standards-compliant.

 Features:
-- client-side HTML preprocessing via xslt.
+- client-side HTML preprocessing via xslt
+	- recursively stamps xhtml templates
+	- if an element is used multiple times its scripts and styles are imported only once

 Development:
 - Browser: open index.xhtml